Pathemari

-Resul Pookutty handles the sound recording, while music is composed by Bijibal and cinematography is done by Madhu Ambat.
+Resul Pookutty handled the sound recording while music was composed by Bijibal and cinematography by Madhu Ambat.
 The principal photography began in October 2014.
-The film was shot in Kerala and Middle East.
+The film was shot in Kerala and the Middle East.

-Distributed by Eros International, Pathemari released on 9 October 2015 received critical praise.
+Distributed by Eros International, Pathemari was released on 9 October 2015 and received critical praise.
 Pathemari was selected for the Indiwood Panorama Competition section at the 2nd edition of Indiwood Carnival 2016 in Hyderabad.

 Plot

-The film begins with a young Narayanan and Moideen along with a group of men travelling by Dhow for Dubai to lead a better life.
-Launchi Velayudhan is responsible for shifting of the young men to the Gulf illegally through the sea route.
-In Dubai both Narayanan and Moideen work as construction labourers.
-They reside along with other labourers.
-They sacrifice their happiness and work very hard to earn money.
+A young Narayanan and Moideen along with a group of men travel to Dubai by Dhow in search of a better life.
+Launchi Velayudhan is responsible for smuggling young men into the Gulf.
+In Dubai, both Narayanan and Moideen find work as construction labourers and reside with other labourers.
+They sacrifice their happiness and work hard to earn enough money for their families.

-Narayanan visits his home regularly and gifts his family and friends with imported items.
-During one of his visits Narayanan informs his wife that he would not return to Dubai and would settle in Kerala & earn money by starting a business.
-However Narayanan realises that his family values money more than him and his wife is also conscious of losing her social image of being a "dubai man's wife".
-Finally Narayanan returns to Dubai.
+Narayanan regularly visits his home and gifts his family and friends imported items.
+During one visit, Narayanan informs his wife that he will not be returning to Dubai and will settle down in Kerala to start a business.
+However, after realising that his family value money more than him and that his wife is afraid of losing her social image, Narayanan returns to Dubai.

-In the meanwhile, Narayanan's widowed sister Nirmala's daughter (both residing in Narayanan's house) is not getting married since she has no money or property in her name.
-Chandraettan offers Narayanan a land of 8 cents and in turn asks him to transfer his share of the property house to Nirmala's daughter.
-Chandraettan is of the opinion that since Narayanan is rich he can build a plush house for himself.
-Narayan happily obliges for the same.
-After few months Chandraettan again informs Narayanan that Nirmala's son in law would like to rent the house to earn extra income.
-Narayanan is upset since in the same house his wife and children reside.
-Narayanan informs that he would pay monthly rent to Nirmala's son in law.
+Meanwhile, Narayanan's widowed sister Nirmala's daughter, who both live in Narayanan's house is not getting a Bridegroom as she has no money or property.
+Chandraettan offers Narayanan land which belongs to Nirmala and in return asks him to give his share of the property house to Nirmala's daughter.
+Chandraettan believes that since Narayanan is wealthy, he can build a lavish house for himself and Narayanan happily agrees.
+Post-marriage, Chandraettan informs Narayanan that Nirmala's son-in-law is interested in renting the house to earn extra income.
+Narayanan is upset since he lives in the same house with his wife and children.
+Narayanan decides that he will pay monthly rent to Nirmala's son-in-law.

-Years pass by and Narayanan's children are now young adults.
-Even his children are only interested in Narayanan's money and not concerned about him.
+Many years later, Narayanan's children are now young adults, and are only concerned about Narayanan's wealth and not him.

-Finally one day Narayanan passes away and his dead body is flown to Kerala.
-Still the family doesn't show any respect for the departed soul.
-After the last rituals are performed the family see a TV interview of Narayanan.
-Narayanan informs that he is the most successful person since because of him, his family is happy and not hungry.
-He never informed his family of the various hardships faced by him and he never felt tired working hard since he was earning for his family.
-He is satisfied when the people smile and if he is responsible for their happiness.
-Narayan's last wish is to be again be reborn as Narayanan again and have the same family and friends & make them happy.
+Eventually, Narayanan passes away and his dead body is flown back to Kerala.
+His family still does not show any respect for him despite his death.
+After the final rituals, the family surprisingly see a Television interview of Narayanan, where he reveals that because of him, his family are happy and not in poverty.
+He never informed his family of the hardships he endured and never felt guilty of working hard because he was earning for his family despite their lack of concern for him.
+He is satisfied when people smile and is responsible for their happiness.
+His last wish is to be reborn and have the same family and friends and make them happy.